micropython/micropython-esp32-ulp/README.rst

 preprocessor and how to use it is documented here:
 `Preprocessor support <docs/preprocess.rst>`_.

+The minimum supported version of MicroPython is v1.12. py-esp32-ulp has been tested with MicroPython v1.12 and v1.17.
+It has been tested on real ESP32 devices with the chip type ESP32D0WDQ6 (revision 1) without SPIRAM.
+It has also been tested on the Unix port.

 There might be some stuff missing, some bugs and other symptoms of alpha software.
 Also, error and exception handling is rather rough yet.